 My personal favorite is arnica.
 It has a lovely herbal smell and it’s better than any over-the-counter rub for muscle aches.
-I buy mine at Mountain Rose Herbs because I know the formula is organic and free of toxins.
+Looks for formulas that are organic and free of toxins.
 When I feel like giving up on my winter workouts, this is what I focus on.

 Look at the calendar – winter is never far away!
 Don’t wait too long to put these great healing oils to work for you!